What to Do if you have a Cold or Flu?

 - Take a long hot herbal bath Recover faster from your cold or flu with Julie’s Just for You cold & flu bath oil.
-This blend of pure essential oils to relieve those aches & pains, elevate the coughing & assist with mucous elimination
+This blend of pure essential oils to relieve those aches & pains, elevate the coughing & assist with mucous elimination.

 A Pure blend of Essential oils include – Sunflower, pure essential oils include: Wintergreen, Peppermint, Eucalyptus, Orange, Lemon, Cedarwood.
 Add just a few drops to your bath each day until symptoms subside.
-This blend will help to remove unwanted toxins and mucous, inactivating virus’s and bacteria from your body.
+This blend will help to remove unwanted toxins and mucous, inactivating viruses and bacteria from your body.

 - Stay relaxed.
 Let your body concentrate energy on cleaning out infection.
-Go to bed early, and get plenty of sleep.
+Go to bed early and get plenty of sleep.
 Most regeneration of cells occurs between midnight and 4 a.m.

 - Think positively about becoming well.
 Optimism is often a self-fulfilling prophecy.

 - Clear nasal passages adding two to three drops of eucalyptus oil to a bowl, half fill with boiling water, put towel over head and bowel.
 Staying there for a time that is comfortable for you.
-You can repeat this 2 to 3 times.
+You can repeat these 2 to 3 times.

 Building a Super Immune System!